Best Men’s Hiking Underwear of 2019

 While many people have reservations about the durability of merino products, we’ve found the Smartwool Merino 150 Boxers to be very durable.
 In general, we’ve found Smartwool’s merino baselayers to be far more durable than many other manufacturers’ merino baselayers.
 What's more is that Smartwool now use a nylon core with merino wound around it.
 This increases durability but retains the benefits of merino against the skin.

-Granted, at a retail price of $45, these boxers aren’t exactly cheap.
-In fact they are pretty fucking expensive.
-But, then again, we aren’t suggesting that you buy these as your everyday boxers to wear day in and day out as you stomp the pavements of the inner city (although if your budget allows, they will perform equally well in that environment!).
+Granted, these boxers aren’t exactly cheap.
+In fact they are pretty f**king expensive.
+But, then again, we aren’t suggesting that you buy these as your everyday boxers to wear day in and day out as you stomp the pavements of the inner city.
+Although if your budget allows, they will perform equally well in that environment!
 Rather, these boxers are designed for the trail.
-And that’s where they really perform.
+And that is where they really perform.

 MATERIALS: 87% merino wool, 12% nylon, 5% lycra